Skip to main content

 Show quiz

-1. Which property ensures that both inserts succeed or fail together when enrolling a student in two courses?
+1. Which property ensures that both inserts succeed or fail together when placing an order?

 A) Consistency